 ONE FDA-approved treatment, ONE small* capsule, ONE daily dose

-Reduces PD-related delusions and hallucinations without impacting motor function
+- Reduces the frequency and/or severity of PD psychosis–related delusions and hallucinations without impacting motor function

 *Actual size is 14.3 mm X 5.3 mm.